better-stack-ai/plugin-starter/README.md

 6. **Error Handling**: Include error boundaries and loading states
 7. **Shared Components**: Use the `@workspace/ui` package for reusable UI

-## Example Plugin
+## Reference Implementation

-The `todo-plugin` package serves as a complete reference implementation.
+The `todo-plugin` package is your starting point and serves as a complete reference implementation.
 Study it to understand:
 - Database schema definition
 - Backend API endpoints
 - Client-side React components
 - React Query hooks
 - Route configuration
 - SSR and meta generation

+Modify the `todo-plugin` to build your own plugin, then publish it to npm under your own account.

 ## License